dropbox/dependency-guard/README.md

 dependencyGuard {
   configuration("releaseRuntimeClasspath") {
-    // What is included in the list report modules = true // Defaults to true artifacts = true // Defaults to true
+    // What is included in the list report artifacts = true // Defaults to true modules = false // Defaults to false
   }
 }
 ```